Carer breaks provide a personalised, flexible break from caring.

 This might be combined with, or topped up with, other support if needed.
 Or your break could be instead of, or as well as, other support.

-Referrals are made through the Carers Matter Norfolk partnership.
-You need to register with Carers Matter Norfolk.
-You can contact them by signing up to register using this form and your referral will then be picked up by the Advice Line Team and an advisor will contact you to talk through your caring role and establish whether you fulfill the eligibility criteria for a carers break.
+You can be put forward by the Carers Matter Norfolk partnership.
+You can simply sign up to register using this form and your referral will then be picked up by the Advice Line Team and an advisor will contact you to talk through your caring role.

-If eligible for a carers break, the advisor will refer you to a Carer Connector who will then share your application with Caring Together, who will contact you to arrange for one of Caring Together’s team to come out and discuss how best to support you.
+If a carer break is something you are suitable for, the advisor will then move it forward by putting you in contact with a Family Carer Practitioner who will then share your application with Caring Together.
+Caring Together will arrange for one of their team to come out and discuss how best to support you.
 They will also discuss details of the break with you at this stage, including the date and time.
 Other family members can be there for this session so they are involved if you wish.
+(Caring Together are an established CQC regulated homecare provider, and part of Carers Matter Norfolk you can find out more here).

 They will discuss the planned break, time and date with you, and talk about what is needed and possible.
 As well as a care plan they will also produce a risk assessment.